-The above has been brought about by the Electronic Transactions Legislation Amendment (Government Transactions) Act 2017 (NSW) (the Amending Act) came into effect on 27 June 2017 and amended a number of other Acts, inclusive of the Building and Construction Industry Security of Payment Act 1999 (NSW) (the Security of Payments Legislation).
+These changes were brought about by the Electronic Transactions Legislation Amendment (Government Transactions) Act 2017 (NSW) (Amending Act) came into effect on 27 June 2017 and amended a number of other Acts, inclusive of the Building and Construction Industry Security of Payment Act 1999 (NSW) (Security of Payments Legislation).

 (1) Any notice that by or under this Act is authorised or required to be served on a person may be served on the person: